 Download an interactive map of this walk.

-In a year where the world is changing, I’ve personally learned so much.
+In a time when the world is changing, I’ve personally learned so much.
 It took the George Floyd shooting for me to wake up to so much I don’t know about US history.
 Despite loving it and excelling in it in school, I have large chunks of US history missing from my typical US-schooled curriculum.

 Over time, I’ve tried to fill in the gaps by actively engaging in the interpretation at National Parks, reading essays, and watching historical pieces.
 I continued my education in US history this year by reading several books, including The New Jim Crow by Michelle Alexander, How to Be an Antiracist by Ibram X Kendi and White Fragility by Robin DiAngelo.